Temporary Hire Employment Process

 - Temps will be paid for their work the following Friday.

-Harvard uses Yoh, a managed service provider, to manage all hiring and payrolling of contingent labor -- specifically, temps from staffing agencies and Harvard-identified temps who are externally-payrolled (typically because they live and work out-of-state).
+Harvard uses DZConneX, a managed service provider, to manage all hiring and payrolling of contingent labor -- specifically, temps from staffing agencies and Harvard-identified temps who are externally-payrolled (typically because they live and work out-of-state).

 Information to Provide to HR